Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Methodology

 \subsection{Latent Dynamic Reconstruction Model}

-While video diffusion models have demonstrated remarkable success in generating high-quality visual content, their direct application to synthesizing 3D-aware latents is non-trivial.
-This challenge arises from their inherent lack of explicit control over camera pose trajectories and their propensity to generate dynamic content that may lack the consistency required for robust 3D reconstruction.
-Drawing inspiration from recent advancements in latent-based diffusion models~\citep{blattmann2023align, latentdiffusion, humansplat, liangWonderlandNavigating3D2024}, we introduce the \textbf{L}atent \textbf{D}ynamic \textbf{R}econstruction \textbf{M}odel (\textbf{LDRM}), which significantly mitigates the computational overhead associated with per-scene optimization strategies.
-LDRM utilizes a pre-trained video diffusion model, conditioned on camera poses and an input image, to generate the latent tensor $\mathbf{z}$.
-The resulting video latents are inherently compact and 3D-aware, encapsulating a multi-view representation of the scene that is consistent in both structure and appearance, rendering them ideal for subsequent 3D lifting.
-Given the video latent tensor $\mathbf{z} \in \mathbb{R}^{n \times h \times w \times c}$ and the corresponding camera poses, we first transform these inputs into latent and pose tokens.
-Patchify modules ensure that both token sets possess identical sequence lengths.
-These token sets are then concatenated channel-wise and subsequently processed by a series of Transformer blocks~\citep{GQA:2023}.
-A lightweight decoding module regresses the attributes of 3D Gaussians from the Transformer's output tokens and uses a 3D deconvolutional layer to establish a pixel-level correspondence with the source video frames.
+Directly applying video diffusion models for 3D-aware latent synthesis is challenging due to their lack of explicit camera control and inconsistent dynamic content, which hinders robust 3D reconstruction.
+Inspired by recent latent diffusion models~\citep{blattmann2023align, latentdiffusion, humansplat, liangWonderlandNavigating3D2024}, we propose the \textbf{L}atent \textbf{D}ynamic \textbf{R}econstruction \textbf{M}odel (\textbf{LDRM}) to avoid costly per-scene optimization.
+LDRM employs a pre-trained video diffusion model, conditioned on an input image and camera poses, to generate a compact, 3D-aware latent tensor $\mathbf{z}$ that ensures structural and appearance consistency across views, making it ideal for 3D lifting.
+Given the latent tensor $\mathbf{z} \in \mathbb{R}^{n \times h \times w \times c}$ and camera poses, we create and concatenate latent and pose tokens of identical length.
+These are processed by Transformer blocks~\citep{GQA:2023}, after which a lightweight decoder regresses 3D Gaussian attributes.
+A 3D deconvolutional layer then maps these attributes to the source video pixels.